Edinburgh law student loses appeal against being placed on children’s list following sexual offences against classmates

 A law student in Edinburgh who was placed on the children’s list after being convicted of several sexual offences against schoolmates on Uist has had his appeal against the decision of the Scottish Ministers to list him refused.

-David Alexander was convicted of three statutory sexual offences committed when he was in secondary school against girls of similar age to him at the time.
+DA was convicted of three statutory sexual offences committed when he was in secondary school against girls of similar age to him at the time.
 He later left the island to attend university in Edinburgh.
 He argued that he would be stigmatised by the listing and unable to effectively pursue a career in the legal profession following the conclusion of his degree as a result.

 The case was heard in Lochmaddy Sheriff Court by Sheriff Gordon Lamont.
 The pursuer was represented by Sloan of Aamer Anwar & Co, and the defender by Stevenson acting for the Scottish Ministers.